zendtech/IbmiToolkit/README.md

 ==========

-This project was originally hosted at https://code.google.com/p/zend-ibmi-tk-cw/ where older versions still reside, but it is now maintained here going forward.
+This project was originally hosted at https://code.google.com/p/zend-ibmi-tk-cw/ where older versions still reside.
+As of Mar.
+3, 2014 it is now maintained here.

 This toolkit is a PHP-based front end to XMLSERVICE (http://www.youngiprofessionals.com/wiki/XMLSERVICE).
 Both parts of the toolkit are shipped with Zend Server.
 Being open source, they